up9inc/mockintosh/docs/Configuring.md

 global-level based on the management endpoint that you're requesting to.

 To clean up the logs; simply send a `DELETE` request to `/traffic-log` management endpoint.
-Similar to `GET` request, `DELETE` also operates on both service-level and global-level.
+Similar to `GET` request, `DELETE` also operates on both service-level and global-level. `DELETE` endpoint returns the logs just before the clean up operation is performed.

 ### Setting Current Tag